 All the more recent major developments, which have transformed the project, have been the work of Jerome Mairat.
 Following his recruitment to the Heberden Coin Room in 2013, currently as eCurator and Curator for Roman coins, he developed a new underlying database for the project to facilitate collaborative working.
 He also rewrote the code of the website so that coverage could be extended to all volumes.
 He became director of Roman Provincial Coinage Online in 2015.

 He subsequently developed the present web application for the project from 2017 onwards.
 This permits collaborative working online, which is essential for the completion of the project.
 It can also produce fully typeset versions, including plates and indices, for hard-copy publication.

 The present web application replaced the original Roman Provincial Coinage Online website as the public interface in 2019.

 Roman Provincial Coinage Online is maintained and developed by the Ashmolean Museum, University of Oxford.

 The original website was confined to volume IV.
 It was the output of a research project funded for seven years from 1998 jointly by the Humanities Research Board, now the Arts & Humanities Research Council (AHRC), and by the University of Oxford.
 The development of the original website in 2005/6 was undertaken by the University of Oxford’s Academic Computing Development Team from their own resources.

 Work on volume VI was partly funded by a grant from the Leverhulme Trust.

-The digitization of volumes I and II is currently (2018–2020) the focus of a dedicated project made possible by generous private support.
+The digitization of volumes I and II (in 2018–20) was made possible by generous private support.
 The initial donation came jointly from Clifford Thring and his employers, TBG AG, to mark Clifford’s retirement.
 This project has also been supported by a generous anonymous donor and by Giovanni Staffieri, Patrick Matthijs, and Eric Ten Brink.